tinymce/tinymce-docs/ui-components/urldialog.md

 ##### close

-This option closes the open URL dialog.
+This action closes the open URL dialog.
 This is the same as using the `api.close()` function.

 ```js
 {